italia/eudi-wallet-it-docs/docs/en/pid-issuing.rst

 Access Token
 ^^^^^^^^^^^^

-A DPoP-bound Access Token is provided by PID Provider token endpoint as a result of a successful token request.
+A DPoP-bound Access Token is provided by the PID Provider token endpoint as a result of a successful token request.
 The Access Token is represented as JWT according to [:rfc:`7519`].
 The Access Token MUST have at least the following mandatory claims and it MUST be bound to the public key that is provided by the DPoP proof.
 This binding can be accomplished based on the methodology defined in Section 6 of `[DPoP-draft16] <https://datatracker.ietf.org/doc/html/draft-ietf-oauth-dpop-16>`_.

 .. list-table::
   :widths: 20 60 20